JuanSebas7ian/mongodb/Atlas-Vector-Search/U3-Using-Atlas-Vector-Search-for-RAG/L5-Answer-Generation/README.md

 python load_data.py
 ```

-Create thhe following vector search index on the `chunked_datta` collection in your Atlas Cluster:
+Create the following vector search index on the `chunked_data` collection in your Atlas Cluster:

 ```bash
 {